 Guiding principles

-Now that we’ve discussed the different types of content we create, it’s important to understand what goes into and guides us for each, beyond business and customer goals.
-There are myriad factors that influence what we ship—each a critical component to the final end result.

 Quality

-Quality means that all of our content follows a set of measurable principles, as well as possesses a “wow” factor; or, put another way, the indescribable force behind customer loyalty.
-This requires that quality is planned, produced, and measured in all phases of releasing content.
+Quality means that all of our content meets or exceeds the set of measurable principles listed below.
+In addition, we strive to create a “wow” factor – the less easily measured qualities of our content that inspire moments of delight in customers and help create customer loyalty..
+Meeting these goals requires that quality is planned, produced, and measured in all phases of creating and releasing content.
 We use ongoing customer feedback and data to continually improve and evolve our content as well as build expertise and improve our internal processes.

 Our team uses a common definition of quality to provide a North Star for content creation and to ensure that our content truly shines as outstanding content, instead of just meeting the basic bar.
-We define content through five key areas:
+We define content quality using five key areas:

 Corporate compliance.
-Content adheres to security, disclosure, geopolitical, accessibility, and legal guidelines.
+Our content adheres to security, disclosure, geopolitical, accessibility, and legal guidelines.

-Customer focus in all phases of planning, creation, publishing, and maintenance.
-Content meets customer needs and provides a functional, discoverable, and relevant experience.
+Customer focus.
+In all phases of planning, creation, publishing, and maintenance, what the customer needs is our primary concern.
+Our content provides a functional, discoverable, and relevant experience.

 Business impact.
-Content is firmly rooted in measurable goals and we’re accountable to the success or failure of this content.
-Content is aligned across our content set, meets industry and competitor demands, and aligns with Cpub and partner KPIs.
+Our content is firmly rooted in measurable goals and we’re accountable to the success or failure of this content.
+Our content meets industry and competitor demands, and aligns with Cpub and partner KPIs.

 Brand alignment.
-Content reflects the product and company brand and is seamlessly associated with Windows products and services through voice, visuals, and more.
+Our content epitomizes the product and company brand and is seamlessly associated with Windows products and services through voice, visuals, and personality.

 Beauty, authenticity, and currency.
-Content fits with and provides beautiful experiences that align with design guidelines, that pushes the boundaries of forward-looking content, and that is relevant to immediate customer needs and industry demands.
+Our content provides beautiful experiences that align with design guidelines, and pushes the boundaries of contemporary content standards forward.
+The content is always relevant to immediate customer needs and industry demands.

 Craftsmanship

-To achieve quality in all content, we rely on a quality system of checks and balances, from readily available training and data to reviews and automated tools.
-In particular, we schedule craftsmanship reviews for much of our content work (primarily UI text, site or product launches, and major additions or changes to WOL).
-These reviews include writers, content leads, and stakeholders (such as GPMs, Directors, feature PMs and site managers) and focus on expected user scenarios so that we can examine the end-to-end details of the wording and design and ensure that customers encounter a complete and high-quality experience in the most prominent and important scenarios.
-Craftsmanship reviews are usually scheduled near the end of the writing phase so that content is closed to final but still can be changed based on craftsmanship feedback.
+To achieve quality in all content, we rely on a system of checks and balances that include employee training, customer data, regular reviews of content, and automated tools that test it.
+Critically, we schedule craftsmanship reviews for much of our content work (primarily UI text, site or product launches, and major additions or changes to WOL).
+These reviews include writers, content leads, and stakeholders (such as GPMs, Directors, feature PMs and site managers) and focus on user scenarios so that we can examine the end-to-end details of the wording and design and ensure that customers encounter a complete and high-quality experience in the most prominent and important scenarios.
+Craftsmanship reviews are usually scheduled near the end of the writing phase so that content is close to final but still can be changed based on craftsmanship feedback.

-For a full definition of quality for Windows consumer content, see Consumer content quality.
+For a more complete description of quality, see Consumer content quality.

 Voice

-Windows has one brand personality that comes through in all mediums.
-Voice simplify defines how the personality comes through in text and video, whether in the product or on the web.
-In this way, the voice of the text supports and enhances the design of the product, webpage, or other surrounding elements to create an authentic experience for customers.
+Windows has one brand personality that speaks with one voice in all media.
+The voice of the text in our content supports and enhances the design of the products, webpages, or other surrounding elements to create an authentic, consistent, and familiar experience for customers.

-To infuse our text with the right voice, we provide just-in-time information and simple clear language that is right for each situation, matching the customer’s mindset and using the words that they would use (instead of jargon, techno-speak, or formal language) in everyday conversation.
-Customers should never stumble on anything that’s too cute, complicated, unclear, technical, or confusing.
+We provide just-in-time info using simple, clear language that’s right for each situation, and using the words that they would use in everyday conversation (instead of jargon, techno-speak, or formal language).
+Customers won’t stumble on anything that’s too cute, complicated, unclear, technical, or confusing.

-We define the brand personality and our voice through these attributes:
+These attributes define the brand personality and our voice:

 Human.
-We are warm and approachable, never cold or mechanical.
+We’re warm and approachable, never cold or mechanical.
 We speak your language.